-Belonging to that community enables frequent opportunities for networking and collaboration, including attending some of our scientific review meetings of over 100 researchers.
+Belonging to that community enables frequent opportunities for networking and collaboration, including attending some of our scientific review meetings involving hundreds of battery researchers.

 Faraday Institution Research Fellows have access to a wide range of battery-related training courses, including Faraday Masterclasses and Faraday TECH.
 The Faraday Institution also maintains a list of externally-provided training providing opportunities for continuing professional development.
 Additionally, a mentoring programme is being launched to further support career progression and achievement.

 Our projects are fast paced and tackle real-world challenges.
 That’s why we need to harness the skills of a dynamic and ambitious group of early career researchers.

 We encourage early career researchers that have made a discovery on a Faraday Institution or closely related project and want to follow that discovery through to commercial reality the opportunity to do so.
 Read more about our entrepreneurial fellowships.
 The first four to be awarded are:

 • Ola Hekselman (Department of Materials, Imperial College London), Solveteq – Sustainable Lead Recycling.